 4) Conventional cleaners specifically target parents of babies and children but can seriously affect young children’s health & safety…

 - American Association of Poison Control Centers notes that 1.25 million kids younger than six years of age are unintentionally poisoned in the home each year by common household products.
 Some are items you’d expect like pain relievers and cough and cold medicines but kids are also being poisoned by cleaning supplies, cosmetics, and personal care products that contain harmful chemicals.
 Along side of this, U.S. Poison Control Centers note that in 2000, cleaning products accounted for 206,636 phone calls to the centers.
 Of these calls over 120,000 involved children under the age of six.

 - It is incredibly hard for children to distinguish the differences between chemical cleaners and safe edible items.
-For example, bottles of blue Windex and bottles of blue Gatorade look remarkably similar, and tempting to a child.
+For example, a bottle of blue Windex and a bottle of blue Gatorade look remarkably similar, and tempting to a child.

 - The Environmental Working Group (EWG) found that conventional cleaning supplies along with some store bought green cleaners used to clean school classrooms release 32 tons of contaminants into the air each day in California alone.
 EWG tests found that 21 of the typical cleaners used for school cleaning released 457 distinct air contaminants overall.